WE SAIL ACROSS THE SKY!

-- Cool Versus Awesome: No one is safe from pirates, including vikings, ninjas, and sea monsters.
+- Cool Versus Awesome: No one is safe from pirates, including vikings, ninjas, alien squids and sea monsters.

 - Curb-Stomp Battle: The pirates of "Back Through Time" are gleefully aware of the overkill involved in using 17th century firepower against 10th century Vikings.

-- Darker and Edgier: Their second album is noticeably heavier and more aggresive than their first, and the third follows suit.
+- Darker and Edgier: Their second album is noticeably heavier and more aggressive than their first, and the third follows suit.
 Come the fourth, though, they started to lean more on sillier songs, to the point that their fifth album can more or less be considered a piratical heavy metal comedy album.

 - Determinator: Some characters in songs, like the Huntmaster and the narrator in Chronicles of Vengeance.